 Once beaten the levels can be selected freely.
 If the player runs out of health, continues can be used which let the player carry on where the main character died.
 When the player runs out of continues the game ends and more continues are unlocked.
 The number of continues maxes out to 9.
 Beating a level will show the final score and some statistics.
 In the options the difficulty of the game can be set.
 Two play modes are available: story and arcade.
 In arcade mode the same locations as in story mode are visited but the path through the level and the enemy patterns are new.
 In this mode there is no health bar but instead a time limit.
 Getting shot will subtract time from an alarm clock.
 The game is over if the time runs out.
 In arcade mode unlimited ammunition is available.
 Shooting a certain number of enemies without getting hit will cause a weapon change.
 Furthermore shooting enemies will fill up a slow motion icon, which can be triggered at any time once it is full.

 Originally this game was a download only title.
 In various regions physical versions without digital rights management were released.
 The German company Purple Hills did the version I own.
 Besides this I am aware of French and Thai releases.

-Personally I prefer when light gun games don't show a rectile.
+Personally I prefer when light gun games don't show a reticle.
 Furthermore the gestures did not always work well for me and I used the additional software joy2key to remap the weapon change button.
 Nevertheless I had great fun with this title and I really like it.
 I think the game doesn't feel like a Time Crisis or Virtua Cop clone, but like something unique.
 The humor is rather dark and the artwork is plain beautiful.
 The graphics are nice and the character animations are very fluent.
 The music is well made and fits the scenery perfectly.